BraydenReklaw/chess/notes.md

 command line builders and compilers ensure indentical code starts for every run.
 Maven requires a specific project structure.
 There is a command demo that can generate a directory structure automatically to Maven's specifications.
 Multi-module Projects (chess is one, with server, client, shared).

+cryptographic hash functions deterministic advantage of asymmetric key encryoption: only requires 1 key for encryption secure key exchange through asymmetric encryption of symmetric key
+parallelism: running things at same time (concurrency is kernal swapping) race condition: 2 threads modiy critical code at same time critical section does not apply to single threaded programs synchronized keyword used to protect a critical section a java thread cannot be created with a synchronized object Threadpools always add overhead thread .join() is the thread-wait database transactions do not allow partial executions of statements hashing with salt is used to store passwords uniquely Asymmetric encryption uses public/private key pairs Hash functions are not a good choice for encryption (can't be decrypted) a key from an asymmetric pair can decrypt data encrypted by the other key) Atomic variables can be used to avoid creating critical sections in certain cases (avoid the overhead of synchronization) 'getAndAdd' -> adds to the integer and returns the original value. 'addAndGet' would add to int and return the new int maven config stored in pom.xml file
+maven: can be custoomized for a project with plugins